 Dreaming Of Diapers

-About this blog: The author of Dreaming of Diapers tried for 5 years to conceive a child.
+About: The author of Dreaming of Diapers tried for 5 years to conceive a child.
 During that time, she went through multiple rounds of IVF, freezing viable embryos and getting ready for FET (frozen embryo transfer), only to have the FETs cancelled over and over again.
 Doctors diagnosed her with a blocked fallopian tube, hydrosalpinx due to a ruptured appendix, Asherman’s Syndrome, and finally Crohn’s Disease.
 After trying for 4 years, her sister acted as a surrogate and helped her and her husband have a baby.

 In one of her recent posts, “IVF: What I Never Talked About,” the author shares about how she developed Alopecia Areata from all of the IVF treatments over time.
 Alopecia Areata is a condition that causes someone to lose large amounts of hair.
 She explained that so much of the suffering taking place with IVF is behind the scenes.
 It’s not talked about.
 So she wrote the post – long after she and her husband had their baby through her sister’s surrogacy – to talk about something others may also be going through.